What Is A Group Tigers Called

 Understanding Tiger Social Structure: Territory and Hierarchy

 The core of understanding tiger social behavior lies in understanding territory.
-Adult tigers, both male and female, fiercely defend their territories, which can span vast areas depending on factors like prey availability and habitat quality.
+Which means adult tigers, both male and female, fiercely defend their territories, which can span vast areas depending on factors like prey availability and habitat quality.
 These territories are marked with scent, scratches on trees, and vocalizations, all serving to signal ownership and deter intruders.
 This territoriality is the primary driver behind the solitary lifestyle of adult tigers.

 When Tigers Gather: Mothers and Cubs, Temporary Aggregations